 # Insteon Binding

-This binding provides access to the Insteon network by means of either an Insteon PowerLinc Modem (PLM), a legacy Insteon Hub 2242-222 or the current 2245-222 Insteon Hub.
-The modem can be connected to the openHAB server either via a serial port (Model 2413S) or a USB port (Model 2413U.
+It provides access to the Insteon network by means of either an Insteon PowerLinc Modem (PLM), the legacy 2242-222 Insteon Hub or the current 2245-222 Insteon Hub 2.
+The modem can be connected to the openHAB server either via a serial port (Model 2413S) or a USB port (Model 2413U).
 The Insteon PowerLinc Controller (Model 2414U) is not supported since it is a PLC not a PLM.
-The modem can also be connected via TCP (such as ser2net.
+The modem can also be connected via TCP (such as ser2net).
 The binding translates openHAB commands into Insteon messages and sends them on the Insteon network.
-Relevant messages from the Insteon network (like notifications about switches being toggled) are picked up by the modem and converted to openHAB status updates by the binding.
+Relevant messages from the Insteon network (like notifications about switches being toggled) are picked up by the modem and converted to openHAB state updates by the binding.
 The binding also supports sending and receiving of legacy X10 messages.

-The openHAB binding supports minimal configuration of devices, currently only monitoring and sending messages.
-For all other configuration and set up of devices, link the devices manually via the set buttons, or use the free Insteon Terminal (opens new window) software.
-The free HouseLinc software from Insteon can also be used for configuration, but it wipes the modem link database clean on its initial use, requiring to re-link the modem to all devices.
+The openHAB binding supports configuring most of the device local settings, linking a device to the modem, managing link database records and scenes along with monitoring inbound/outbound messages.
+Other tools can be used to managed Insteon devices, such as the Insteon Terminal (opens new window) open source project, or the HouseLinc (opens new window) software from Insteon can also be used for configuration, but it wipes the modem link database clean on its initial use, requiring to re-link the modem to all devices.

 # Supported Things